SAI's Mission

-SAI administers two undergraduate degree programs: the Inter-Arts Minor, which allows students to design an interdisciplinary study plan that unites their critical and creative interests, and Honors in the Arts, which provides a framework for students to complete an honors capstone project in interdisciplinary arts during their senior year.
+SAI administers two interdepartmental degree programs (IDPs) in interdisciplinary arts: the Inter-Arts Minor and Honors in the Arts.
+Both support undergraduate projects that center research creation, combine two or more kinds of art practice, or blend art and research in some creative yet rigorous way.
+We welcome all forms of creative expression - from visual art to dance, theater to creative writing, game design to film, fashion, or multimedia installations.
 Both programs are open to students in any major.
 Their shared aim is to allow students across the University to deepen their understanding of the arts, to familiarize themselves with creative theory and techniques, and to make meaningful connections between their home disciplines and art practice.

-The Stanford Arts Institute also administers a series of Arts Immersion programs, in which undergraduate students participate in curated trips to creative hubs like New York City, Los Angeles, the San Francisco Bay Area, Detroit and Venice.
+Stanford Arts Institute also administers a series of Arts Immersion programs, in which undergraduate students participate in curated trips to creative hubs like New York City, Los Angeles, the San Francisco Bay Area, Detroit and Venice.
 In addition to visiting a host of art and performance venues, the students meet institutional leaders, policy makers, and arts practitioners to gain an insider’s view on these cultural capitals.

-The Stanford Arts Institute is a unit within the Vice President for the Arts.
+Stanford Arts Institute is a unit within the Vice President for the Arts.

 Denning Family Director,